The number of ways to recover from stroke are seemingly endless…

 (Are you starting to see why repetitive practice is our #1 best method for stroke recovery?)

-14. The MIND diet can help boost healing in the brain after stroke
+14. A healthy diet can boost recovery after stroke

 15. AFOs can help temporarily treat foot drop

 When you cannot lift the front part of your foot up (a movement known as dorsiflexion), then you may have foot drop after stroke.